-Recently, I have been working on semantic models for weak memory concurrency in different contexts, including high-level concurrent libraries, software transactional memory and persistent (non-volatile) memory.
+Recently, I have been working on semantic models for weak memory concurrency in different contexts, including persistent (non-volatile) memory, high-level concurrent libraries and software transactional memory.
 For more detailed information about my current research projects please see below, or click here for a list of my publications.

 In a uni-processor machine with a non-optimising compiler, the semantics of a concurrent program is described by the memory access interleavings of its constituent threads, a model which is known as sequential consistency (SC).
 However, in multiprocessor machines (with or without optimising compilers), more behaviours are possible; such models are commonly described as weak memory consistency (WMC).
 My main research interest is developing and formalising semantics models in weakly consistent settings.

 Concurrent libraries are the building blocks of concurrency.
 However, while there has been a lot of work on verifying such libraries in the SC setting, little is known about how to specify and verify them under WMC.
 In our POPL 2019 work, we developed a general declarative framework that allows us to specify concurrent libraries declaratively, and to verify library implementations against their specifications compositionally.
 Our framework is general in that it is memory-model agnostic and can encode SC, as well as well-known WMC models such as (R)C11 and TSO.
 Additionally, we used our framework to specify and verify well-known libraries such as locks, queues and stacks.